 As always, it is still my contention that the one attribute the world and many Christians cherish – being nice – is not an attribute of God.

 If you disagree, prove me wrong.
 Find me one major Bible translation that uses nice as a Godly attribute.
-I’ll challenge you one step further: There is only one major English translation that ever uses the word nice and it uses nice a total of:
+I’ll challenge you one step further: There is only one major English translation that ever uses the word and it uses the word a total of: